Model exploration in gravitational-wave astronomy with the maximum population likelihood: The maximum population likelihood

 The ratio

 is a measure of the ``informativeness'' of the data.
 It compares the typical likelihood width to the scatter in the astrophysical distribution.
-In the high-SNR limit, $\mathcal{I}=1$ since a delta function is required for every data point (see Fig.~~\hyperref[fig:1demo]{1(a)}).
-The other limiting case is, $\mathcal{I}=1/N$, which happens when the likelihood for each measurement overlaps (see Fig.~\hyperref[fig:1demo]{1(b)}).
+In the high-SNR limit, $\mathcal{I}=1$, since a delta function is required for every data point (see Fig.~\hyperref[fig:1demo]{1(a)}).
+The other limiting case is, $\mathcal{I}=1/N$, which happens when the likelihood for each measurement completely overlaps (see Fig.~\hyperref[fig:1demo]{1(b)}).

-Using this conjecture, we now consider a variation on the toy-model problems discussed in the earlier subsections.
+Using this insight into the structure of $\pistroke(\theta)$, we now consider a variation on the toy-model problems discussed in the earlier subsections.
 In particular, we consider finite-SNR data drawn from our Gaussian, toy-model distribution.
 Using Eqs.~(\ref{eq:delta}-\ref{eq:constr}) as an ansatz, we calculate $\pistroke(\theta)$ for $N=10$ random data points.
 The maximum likelihood values $\widehat\theta_i$ are drawn from a mean-zero, unit-variance Gaussian and the error bars are drawn from a uniform distribution on the interval $(0.01, 1)$.
 The results of this calculation are shown in Fig.~\hyperref[fig:1demo]{1(c)}.
 The top panel shows the data, represented by the maximum-likelihood values $\{\widehat\theta_i\}$, which are arranged from bottom to top in increasing order.
-The horizontal lines show the uncertainty for each measurement.
+The horizontal lines show the uncertainty for each measurement and the vertical blue lines indicate the positions of the delta functions.
 In the bottom panel, we show $\pistroke(\theta)$ for this dataset.
 It consists of just $n=3$ delta functions of varying heights ($\mathcal{I}=0.3$).
 The exact weights, locations, and number of delta functions are not obvious; we obtain them numerically by maximising Eq.~\eqref{eq:delta} subject to Eq.~\eqref{eq:constr} using the ``combined'' method described below in Subsection~\ref{subs:comp}.
 Comparing the red data points with error bars to the turquoise representation of $\pistroke(\theta)$, one can see that every data point can be plausibly associated with at least one of the delta functions.

-Assuming the validity of our conjecture, we can write down a general expression for $\Lstroke$:
+Given the form of $\pistroke(\theta)$ described by Eq.~\eqref{eq:delta}, we can write down a general expression for $\Lstroke$:

 where